 Use any app that supports iOS' sharing features to send a copy of a PDF file to forScore.
-From the Mail app, for instance, tap and hold your finger down over an attachment until a popup appears, then choose "Copy to forScore."
-In Safari and many other apps, tap the action icon (see the example to the right of this page) while viewing a PDF file.
+From the Mail app in iOS 13, for instance, tap and hold your finger down over an attachment until the contextual menu appears, then choose "Share" and tap "Copy to forScore."
+In Safari and many other apps, look for the action icon (see the example to the right of this page) while viewing a PDF file.
 Each app works a little differently, so consult their documentation for explicit instructions.